Goji Electronics

 Goji Electronics, Inc. is a producer of computer, smartphone, audio products and equipment headquartered in Hemel Hempstead, United Kingdom.
 The audio division of the company was founded by grime artist and entrepreneur Rav and DSG International plc president Lord Kalms, and primarily produces products under the brand Goji-Rav.

 Since the inception of Goji, its products have been distributed by Currys plc and its predecessor DSG International plc.
 The collaboration between Dixons and Kwasi Danquah III lead to an expansion of Goji Electronics into the headphones and audio equipment market.

-Rav, Lord Kalms and Currys plc all own shares in Goji.
+Rav and Currys plc all own shares in Goji.
+Furthermore, Lord Kalms also owned shares in Goji but died March 30th 2025.

 History

 The company was founded in December 2011, and debuted its first product, consumer electronics accessories, in early 2012.
 Goji Electronics inception was made with DSG International plc granted exclusive rights to manufacture and develop Goji-branded products.
 With DSG International handling production of the products, Lord Kalms and Kwasi Danquah III are free to handle promoting the new line.
 Goji intends to primarily rely on celebrity endorsements, particularly by popular professional athletes, popular musicians, to help market the line to a demographic of fashion-conscious young men and women.

 In June 2012, Goji Electronics expanded it products into the lifestyle, music technology, travel – and with audio equipment.
 The Goji accessories for computers and smartphones were also expanded in June 2012, inline with the introduction of Danquah's headphones and audio equipment products.
 The percentage of stakes between the shareholders of Goji Electronics are not disclosed.

 On 10 August 2012 Goji On Cloud 9 audio equipment and Goji Tinchy Stryder headphones were distributed by over 600 retailers in the United Kingdom, by DSG International plc subsidiaries in Europe, and globally by DSG International owned Pixmania.